react-navigation/react-navigation.github.io/docs/drawer-navigator.md

 #### `drawerLabel`

-String, React Element or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in drawer sidebar.
+String or a function that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in drawer sidebar.
 When undefined, scene `title` is used

 #### `drawerIcon`

-React Element or a function, that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in drawer sidebar
+Function, that given `{ focused: boolean, tintColor: string }` returns a React.Node, to display in drawer sidebar

 #### `drawerLockMode`

 Specifies the [lock mode](https://facebook.github.io/react-native/docs/drawerlayoutandroid.html#drawerlockmode) of the drawer.
-This can also update dynamically by using screenProps.drawerLockMode on your top level router.

 ### Nesting drawer navigators inside others